frontenddogma/web-development-glossary/manuscript/a.md

 : → Active Server Pages

 ASP.NET
 : A server-side web application framework designed for web development to produce dynamic web pages.
 ASP.NET was developed by Microsoft to allow programmers to build dynamic web sites, applications, and services.
-It was first released in 2002 with version 1.0 of the .NET Framework, and is the successor to Microsoft's Active Server Pages (ASP) technology.&nbsp;[†](#w-aspnet) ℹ︎&nbsp;[dotnet.microsoft.com/apps/aspnet](https://dotnet.microsoft.com/apps/aspnet)
+It was first released in 2002 with version 1.0 of the .NET Framework, and is the successor to Microsoft’s Active Server Pages (ASP) technology.&nbsp;[†](#w-aspnet) ℹ︎&nbsp;[dotnet.microsoft.com/apps/aspnet](https://dotnet.microsoft.com/apps/aspnet)

 Aspect ratio